 Why do you need a honeypot on your network?

 The main reason you need a honeypot on your network is because of the information it yields; something that no intrusion detection or prevention system can provide you with.
 Armed with the information, and the alerts they register, network administrators will become aware of the sort of attacks they are targeted for and have the fore-knowledge to figure out what they need to do to strengthen their defenses.

 With that being said, there are two types of honeypots:

-Corporate honeypot – this is a honeypot that is set up in a production environment and serves as a tool for studying attacks with the purpose of using the knowledge to further strengthen the network’s security.
+Corporate honeypot – this is a honeypot that is set up in a production environment and serves as a tool for studying attacks to use the knowledge to further strengthen the internal network’s security.

 Research honeypot – this is a honeypot that is used by researchers and with the hopes of studying attack methodologies and other characteristics like motives for attacks.
 Then, for example, using the knowledge to create defense solutions (antiviruses, anti-malware, etc.) that can prevent similar attacks in the future.

 The data types that honeypots capture from (or about) the attackers can include, but is not limited to: